 To ensure that you’re socially sustainable, you need to keep repeating those steps.
 Don’t see them as a numbered checklist: by the time you’ve reached the bottom of the list, Facebook will have tweaked their News Feed algorithm, Twitter will have announced a new indispensable feature, and Google will have made a few changes to their SEO ranking affecting your website.
 Once you’ve reached the bottom of the checklist, go right to the top and repeat this exercise over and over again.

-By successfully doing so, you’ll gradually see yourself maturing from ad-hoc and irregular strategies, and moving onto integrated, consistent and data-driven strategies; you’ll see yourself maturing from low resources, unfit tools and low budget, and moving to a larger budget that caters to your social efforts, social optimisations, adequate social tools and your brand’s future on social media.
-Ultimately, you’ll find yourself maturing from an ad-hoc view of social media, to a constantly improving and intelligent view of how social media should work for your brand.
+By successfully doing so, you’ll gradually see yourself maturing from ad-hoc and irregular strategies, and moving onto integrated, consistent and data-driven strategies; you’ll see yourself maturing from low resources, unfit tools, and low budget, and moving to a larger budget that caters to your social efforts, social optimisations, adequate social tools and your employer brand’s future on social media.
+Ultimately, you’ll find yourself maturing from an ad-hoc view of social media to a continually improving and intelligent view of how social media should work for your brand.

-So, what steps will you take to make your brand socially intelligent today?
+So, what steps will you take to make your employer brand socially intelligent today?